Thin accretion disk signatures in hybrid metric-Palatini gravity: Conclusions

+It is important to emphasize that all the conclusions drawn in this work apply to both stellar-mass and supermassive black holes.
+The only differences observed are in the values of the maximum energy flux, luminosity, and temperature, which are lower for supermassive black holes.
+Additionally, the emission spectrum curves shift to the left with increasing mass, indicating that the maximum luminosity occurs at lower frequencies.
+Furthermore, the mass of the black hole does not in any way affect the efficiency of accretion.

-In this paper, we consider the case of a static spherical symmetric black hole.
-Unfortunately, the probability that this type of black holes is realized in nature is extremely small.
-Therefore, to compare predictions of hybrid f(R)-gravity with observations, it is necessary to obtain a Kerr-type black-hole solution.
-This study will shed light on the realism of the theory and allow for constraints on free parameters of the hybrid f(R)-gravity, including through the study of accretion disks around rotating black holes.
+In this paper, we consider the case of a static spherically symmetric black hole.
+This is a crucial first step in researching accretion in hybrid metric-Palatini gravity.
+Despite the fact that the probability that this type of black holes is realized in nature is extremely small, it's vital to understand the potential existence of adequate accretion regimes for this type.
+The next step of this research will be to consider accretion in case of Kerr-type black holes.
+It will allow to compare predictions of HMPG with observations.
+This study will shed light on the realism of the theory and serve as the basis for imposing restrictions on free parameters of the hybrid metric-Palatini gravity, including through the study of accretion disks around rotating black holes.
 This is a subject for future research.